Take a dip in the sea

 Get on your bike

-Whether Santa has been generous and delivered a new shiny bicycle to you on Christmas morning, or there’s an old rusty boneshaker sitting in your shed, get on your bike on the 25th.
-Either enjoy deserted cycle tracks alone, or join an organised event.
-A London cycle ride sets off from Greenwich at 10am and, if you fancy it, you can join other cyclists for lunch.
+Whether Father Christmas has been generous and delivered a new shiny bicycle to you on Christmas morning, or there’s an old rusty boneshaker sitting in your shed, get on your bike on the 25th.
+Either enjoy deserted cycle tracks alone, or invite sporty members of your friends and family bubble to join you.

-The stone circle at Avebury, Lulworth Cove on Dorset’s Jurassic coast, the Giant’s Causeway in Northern Ireland – World Heritage Sites are often busy all year round, but not on Christmas Day.
-Spend time exploring an area without the crowds and marvel that you can actually take photos of these spectacular sights without anyone else being in them.
-North of the border, Edinburgh Zoo stays open on 25th December so pop along and wish the residents a merry Christmas!
+World Heritage Sites such as the stone circle at Avebury and Lulworth Cove on Dorset’s Jurassic coast are often busy all year round, but not on Christmas Day.
+Spend time exploring an area and marvel that you can actually take photos of these spectacular sights without anyone else being in them.
+The National Trust have said that although many of their facilities will be closed there will be outdoor light displays around Christmas at many of their sites, check their website for more details.
+North of the border, Edinburgh Zoo stays open on 25th December so pop along and wish the residents a merry Christmas at one of their socially distanced VIP events.

 Attend a Christmas concert

-If you’re usually spend most of Christmas Day in the kitchen, a couple of hours’ reprieve at a Christmas concert will boost festive spirits, especially if you love a singalong.
-Check out local newspapers to see if any local churches are holding carol services on the 25th.
-Or if you are in Eastbourne, head to the Bandstand for 10.30am and listen to Eastbourne’s Silver Band blast out some Christmas classics.
+If you usually spend most of Christmas Day in the kitchen, a couple of hours’ reprieve at a Christmas concert will boost festive spirits, especially if you love a singalong.
+Check out local newspapers to see if any local churches are holding virtual carol services or socially distanced events on the 25th, or join one of the many events happening across the country, including live streams from Canterbury Cathedral and Salisbury Cathedral.

 Dish up Christmas dinner to a dog or two

 There are thousands of abandoned dogs and cats in animal rescue centres around the country, cared for 365 days of the year by dedicated staff and volunteers.
-Join a team this Christmas Day and help to serve up doggy (and cat) dinners to some furry friends who are waiting to find their forever homes.
-You may even be tempted to give one another chance.
+Join a team this Christmas Day and help to serve up doggy (and cat) dinners to some furry friends who are waiting to find their forever homes, so contact your local animal shelters to find out whether there is anything you can help them with.
+You may even be tempted to give a dog or cat another chance.

 Find out more about rehoming a rescue dog